hapax/hapax.github.io/assets/form.md

 though most fall under the heading of analytic micro-quibbles, and won't concern us here.

-Instead, we will ask a much simpler question:
+Instead, we will ask a much simpler question: why does order matter?

 #### What is a particle?